 The roadway network file contains travel model input data and also acts as a repository for both intermediate (e.g., speed and capacity) and final (e.g., traffic volumes) model data.
 For this reason, a separate output model network is created for each model scenario.
 This output network is created by making a copy of the input network and then modifying this network to contain data and results specific to each model run.
-This copy of the roadway network is created and modified automatically by a network initialization step when the travel model is run.
+The model creates and modifies a copy of the input roadway network each time it is run.